Tag: foster youth

 Daniel spent most of his childhood shuffling between shelters and his biological parent’s home.
 His parents were unable to care for him and his siblings.
 At times when Daniel had no one else, his aunt and uncle provided an unconditional support system.
 Daniel moved in with his aunt and uncle and found a wonderful, stable, permanent home there.
 However…

-Category: Awards & Success Stories, Success Stories, Success Stories Tags: attorney, CLC, college, continuing education, foster youth, success story
+Category: Awards & Success Stories Tags: attorney, CLC, college, continuing education, foster youth, success story

 Foster Youth & Identity Theft